 The WUR AP may use any AC for sending a WUR frame.

-The WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC regardless of whether the WUR frame was successfully received by the intended recipient.
+The WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC. (#591, #616)

+If the WUR primary channel is not the same as the primary 20 MHz channel, after switching to the WUR primary channel, the WUR AP shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time indicated by the NAVSyncDelay parameter in the most recent MLME-START.request primitive has transpired. (#427, #1078)

 Channel access on WUR primary 40 MHz channel and WUR primary 80 MHz channel is described in 31.9.1 (WUR FDMA channel access).